israelbrea12/israelbrea-portfolio/content/post/avi-health/index.es.md

     - Android
     - Android Studio
     - Firebase
-    - Git
+    - Git, Github
     - MVVM
     - Figma
     - e-Health
-weight: 3       # You can add weight to some posts to override the default sorting (date descending)
+weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---

 ## Descripción del proyecto: